jozefg/drafts/jonprl.md

 Just like with anything, it's hard to learn all the tactics without experimenting (though a complete list can be found with `jonprl --list-tactics`).
-Let's see some constructs that let us actually prove theorems.
+Let's go look at the command language so we can actually prove some theorems.

 ### Commands